gmvoit/just-the-docs/descriptions/Essentials.md

 which explicitly connects changes in $f_{\rm th}$ to the three timescales for energy exchange.

+{: .important}
-Importantly, this equation for how thermalization changes with time does not depend on the volume of gas being considered.
+This equation for how thermalization changes with time does not depend on the volume of gas being considered.
 It can be applied to a global value of $f_{\rm th}$ characterizing the entire atmosphere.
 It can also be applied to a thin atmospheric shell of radius $r$.

 ## Atmospheric Evolution <a name="AtmosphericEvolution"></a>